understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

     * Can use EMRFS and HDFS together by copying data to HDFS using S3DistCp

     * DistCp - open source tool to copy large amounts of data efficiently

+    * Use EMRFS if:

+        * you need high I/O performance and/or need to take advantage of instance storage on D2 and I3 instance families

+        * You’re processing same operations iteratively on data

 #### EMRFS and Consistent View